Headshot Photography Session FAQ

 There’s an alternative way to do things; I provide a calm, peaceful, confident energy for people to feed off of, positive feedback and a LOT of patience.
 This is why I don’t recommend the 30 minute session to new clients.
 I’d rather patiently wait for 20-30 minutes for the subject to settle into a shoot than try to dance around and do a bunch of games to get a good expression out of them.
 How is someone going to settle in if I'm immediately pointing out their flaws?
 It doesn't matter how nice I say it; subconsciously it says to the subject “I must be doing really bad if he needs to do all that to make it work”.
 The subject starts to do WORSE and whatever naturalness they have disappears because they start to rely completely on me for the expression because at this point they’re checked out.

 That said; my general style is DEFINITELY different from other photographers and I think you can probably understand this just by looking at my portfolio.
 I’m VERY focused during a shoot.
 I’m actually changing the lighting, changing the background, changing the depth of field and making sure each look really speaks on its own.
 I'm a true photographer by the core.
 I’m not just keeping the same light up on the same settings while swapping out the background paper.
 All the while, I have a razor sharp eye on wardrobe, hair, makeup, demeanor and expression.
-I approach this almost like a heart surgeon with the amount of precision I have with the lighting and the variety I get.
+I approach this very similar to how I approached my previous career as a Fire Command Officer.

-However; I’m just not the “fun” guy.
-I’m not dancing around doing crazy shit, laughing and having a ball.
+However; I’m just not the “loud/obnoxious” guy.
+I’m not going to pressure you or guilt-trip you into having fun.
 I’m calm, steady, focused, confident and empowering the person I’m working with.
-I’m chatting the whole time and having a conversation because I want the subject to be distracted (and not feel like they just standing there in front of a camera) but to do that, you need to be having a GOOD conversation and that doesn’t happen when you’re trying to be fun the entire time.
+I'm really making sure I'm not overwhelming you and just being chill and present for you.
+I’m chatting the whole time and having a conversation because I want the subject to be distracted (and not feel like they just standing there in front of a camera).

 The process works for 99.9% of my clients because they can just feel this by looking at my portfolio and that’s why they’re drawn to work with me but it DOESN’T work for the general public.
-If you feel like you absolutely need that kind of energy and you prioritize it over the final result I’m not your person.
+If you feel like you absolutely need a high energy, load environment and you prioritize it over the final result, that's totally okay but I’m not your person.
 My process ONLY works if the subject trusts me.
-It only works if the subject came prepared to the shoot and weren't not distracted grasping to figure out things that could have been thought about days before (like wardrobe, hair, makeup).
-If you don’t care and you’re just here because I have a camera or you just care about looking cool, you’re not going to have the best time and there’s no way around that.

 + Do you provide or recommend a hair/makeup artist?
 Can I bring a makeup artist?